 By definition and design, an active filing system will lead to a continuous movement of records from active to inactive filing systems or records storage areas.
 Records are subject to much less activity in an inactive records storage area than in an active filing system, but records are still being added, individual records continue to be accessed periodically, and records may be moved out for destruction or transferred to another location, such as an archive.

 The purpose of inactive records storage is simply to move inactive or closed case records from prime filing system space to lower-cost space where records may be more densely packed with the understanding that they are accessed with decreasing frequency as they become older.
 An inactive system may be expanded as the need arises.
 The records retention and destruction schedule is the primary tool used to manage the inventory of inactive records.
 It identifies records that can be destroyed and those that must be retained.

-11.3 Cases Accepted for Review by the Supreme Court
+11.3 Cases Accepted for Review by the Supreme CourtNoncapital Cases in Which the California Supreme Court Issues a Written Opinion

-Pursuant to rule 10.855 of the California Rules of Court, case records accepted for review by the California Supreme Court must be retained in a trial court's records sampling program.
-Each year, the AOC-Judicial Council places a list of such cases on the SerranusJudicial Resources Network Web site at http://jrn.courts.ca.gov/programs/courtrec/.
+Pursuant to rule 10.855 of the California Rules of Court, case records accepted for review by the court records for all noncapital cases in which the California Supreme Court has issued a written opinion must be retained in a trial court's records sampling program.
+Each year, tThe Judicial Council places a list of such cases on the Judicial Resources Network website at http://jrn.courts.ca.gov/programs/courtrec/.